chibondking/target_appium/README.md

 Note: If search functionality were 100% broken, then step 2 would fail since we wouldn't be getting any matches at all.

+Appium logs can be sent to a centralized logging store to enable correlation of failed test runs in the test environment and those in the application.
+That's an exercise for another day!